-Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 101, RESP 102, RESP 104 Lecture: Minimum 48 hours per semester
+Prerequisites: Acceptance into the Respiratory Care Program and completion of RESP 051X4 with a grade of "C" or higher Corequisites: RESP 101, RESP 102, RESP 104

 Preparation for the patient encounter through the understanding of basic interviewing and assessing techniques essential to the safe and effective practice of respiratory care.
 This course offers an introduction to basic medical terminology, followed by an intense study of terms specific to pulmonary medicine.
 Basic interview techniques and physical assessment of the patient are built upon this foundation.